ArdraWorksRepo/ArdraWorksRepo/README.md

  Hi there, I'm Ardra from Sydney, and I do development and designing.
 I enjoy learning languages like JavaScript and PHP, as well as C#.
 I am someone who like to take that passion for languages as my career.
 I also enjoy wireframing basics, would like to learn and improve on my ux, ui design skills.  checkout my linkedin: linkedin.com/in/ardra-ashok-517a45186.

 ## Skills and Experience
-* 🕸 HTML, CSS, JavaScript and JQuery
+* 🕸 HTML, CSS, JavaScript and JQuery, Tailwindcss, Node JS
 * 💻 C#
 * ⚛ React and React Native